Rosemary Oil for Hair Growth: 2021 Guide

 It was also used in the Middle Ages to ward off evil spirits and protect against the plague.

-It has been said the in 1235 Queen Elizabeth of Hungary was cured of her paralysis after a hermit soaked a pound of rosemary in a gallon of wine for several days and then rubbed it on her limbs.
+It has been said that in 1235 Queen Elizabeth of Hungary was cured of her paralysis after a hermit soaked a pound of rosemary in a gallon of wine for several days and then rubbed it on her limbs.

 The combination of rosemary and wine thus became known in Europe as the Queen of Hungary’s Water.